sanikadhawale/sanikadhawale/README.md

 ### Hi, this is Sanika!

-A Software Developer passionate about building innovative software solutions by applying creative and critical thinking to make peaple's lives easy.
+A Software Developer passionate about building innovative software solutions by applying creative and critical thinking to make people's lives easy.

 Thanks for visiting by GitHub profile!
 Hope you like my work!